mmelotti/atomic-layout/README.md

 ## Examples

 > The examples below are going to use the `atomic-layout` library based on `styled-components`.
 To apply these examples to other Atomic Layout packages (i.e. `@atomic-layout/styled`) install that package properly and follow _the very same example_.
+Atomic Layout has the same API between styling vendors.

 ### Basics